gokrokvertskhov/cloudbase-init-old/README.md

 cloudbase-init
 ==============

-For of Alex Pilotti's cloudbase-init with EC2 basic support
+Fork of Alex Pilotti's cloudbase-init with EC2 basic support